 Now, it is better to have multiple links from a few link sources that are highly trusted than having hundreds of one-off links from several mediocre sites.
 This means earning links from quality content and authentic outreach.
 We recommend the following Travel SEO strategy with regard to link building:

-Broadcast page via content in social media, press, blogs, bulk email, e
+- Broadcast page via content in social media, press, blogs, bulk email, etc.

 Data and Analytics services can help you: